-You must have a responsible adult take you home and stay with you for 24 hours after surgery.

-Your surgeon's office calls you 1 business day before your surgery to tell you what time to check-in at the hospital.
+- You must have a responsible adult take you home and stay with you for 24 hours after surgery. - The hospital calls you 1 business day before your surgery to tell you what time to check-in at the hospital.

-If you have not been called by 2:00 p.m., call your surgeon's office.

-Call your surgeon's office as soon as possible if you get a cold, fever, cough, or new illness/infection before surgery.
+If you have not been called by 4:00 p.m., call 604-851-4878. - Call your surgeon's office as soon as possible if you have a cold, fever, cough, or new illness/infection before surgery.
 Also call if you become pregnant.